wolfmanstout/repo-guide/README.md

 `generated_docs/site` that you can copy to any host, and the latter will build and deploy to GitHub Pages, as described by MkDocs documentation: [Deploying your docs](https://www.mkdocs.org/user-guide/deploying-your-docs/).
-For example, you can fork a repo, then run `cd my_fork && repo-guide . --gh-deploy` to deploy to your fork's GitHub Pages (https://username.github.io/my_fork).
+For example, you can fork a repo, then run `repo-guide my_fork --gh-deploy` to deploy to your fork's GitHub Pages (https://username.github.io/my_fork).
 The first time you do this, you will also need to navigate to your fork's settings on GitHub, click Pages, then choose "Deploy from branch" and "gh-pages" as the branch.

 If you wish to customize MkDocs flags used for serving or deploying your guide, you can add `--no-serve` when building the guide and run MkDocs commands